leonsnill/lst_landsat/README.md

 Implemented Statistical Metrics:
 - Mean ('mean'), Minimum ('min'), Maximum ('max'), Standard Deviation ('std'), Median ('median'), Percentiles ('percentile'), Theil-Sen slope coefficient ('ts')

 The parameters and metrics can easily extended by the user.
-For example, adding the Enhanced Vegetation Index (EVI) to the sript works like this:
+For example, adding the Enhanced Vegetation Index (EVI) to the sript would work like the following:

-Define function in 'FUNCTIONS' section:
+Define the function in 'FUNCTIONS' section:
 ```
 def fun_evi(img):
     evi = img.expression(